Email image popup

 MS Teams

-Ever since the pandemic, organizations have looked to communication tools for their (pardon this pun) teams.
+Ever since the pandemic, organizations have looked to communication tools for their (pardon the pun) teams.
 Similar to Slack, Microsoft Teams has grown in popularity in leaps in bounds.

 Community features

-With Teams you can interact with your members through group chat, online meetings, calls, and web conferencing.
+• Interact with your members through group chat, online meetings, calls, and web conferencing.
 You can also easily collaborate on files.
-It's a fantastic place to host discussions, and especially to work on a project with other people.

-You can invite external members to your Teams, but you need their email address, and depending on how your Teams is configured, they might have limited access to its features.
+• You can invite external members to your Teams, but you need their email addresses, and depending on how your Teams is configured, they might have limited access to its features.

 Customization

-While you can tweak a few things within Teams (e.g. dark theme, adding apps, and your status message), you certainly can’t customize it to your liking, which makes this platform limited in terms of promoting your brand/company.
-It's also a bit corporate-looking as a Discord alternative, which might not be a dealbreaker, but is worth thinking about.
+• While you can tweak a few things within Teams (e.g. dark theme, adding apps, and your status message), you certainly can’t customize it to your liking.

 Monetization

-Teams includes 28 native apps that are available for integration, like OneNote, and Wikipedia.
-Teams is also available as a desktop app, web browser and as a mobile app.
-So it's definitely accessible as an app.
+• Teams includes 28 native apps that are available for integration, like OneNote, and Wikipedia.

 Telegram image

-Telegram is a messaging app that is fast and easy-to-use.
-Telegram is a combination of SMS and email (you use your phone contacts to find people within the app).
-It’s one of the most downloaded apps in the world.
-Let’s see why and whether that makes it a better Discord alternative for building your community.
+Telegram is a messaging app that is fast and easy to use.
+It’s a combination of SMS and email (you use your phone contacts to find people within the app), and it’s one of the most downloaded apps in the world.

 Community features